 There’s no wrong answer here.
 Cigars can be stored in a humidor, wrapped or unwrapped, without hurting the cigar, as long as humidity and temperature are properly maintained.

-If you want extra protection, keep the wrap on.
-If you’re aging cigars long-term and prefer maximum airflow, removing them it makes more sense for you.
+If you want a little extra protection, keep the wrap on.
+If you’re aging cigars long-term and prefer maximum airflow, removing the wrap may make more sense for you.
 Either way, consistency and good storage practices matter far more than cellophane alone, and once you understand that, storing cigars becomes a lot less stressful.

 This is one of those questions we hear all the time: “Should cigars be stored in a humidor, wrapped, or unwrapped?”
 And honestly, it’s a good question.
 The short answer is that both options work.
 Most cigars handle humidor storage just...